Thank you for subscribing

 Ceiling fans

-Although less effective than split system or evaporative air-conditioning when it comes to cooling a room, ceiling fans tend to work better than pedestal or desk fans since they circulate more air over a wider area to make the whole room feel cooler.
+Although less effective than split system or evaporative air-conditioning when it comes to cooling a room, ceiling fans tend to work better than pedestal or desk fans because they circulate more air over a wider area and make the whole room feel cooler.
 When used in conjunction with air conditioning, they help circulate chilled air around the room.

 • Installation cost: Ceiling fan installation generally costs between $150 to $600 per fan.